 Suitable for experienced divers only.

-The top of the reef plateau here, some 180 metres long and 20 metres wide, is between 20 and 35 metres deep but at its' edges, the coral plunges to some seventy metres below the surface.
-Along its' east walls the drop offs are virtually vertical.
-The west drop off is a little less steep and sandier with some overhangs and small caves.
+The top of the reef plateau here, some 300 metres long and 30 metres wide, is between one and 40 metres deep, but at its' edges there are near vertical cliff walls.
+The west drop off is a little less vertical than the east and sandier with some overhangs and small caves.

 Elphinstone is an excellent choice if you are looking for shark encounters with reports of various frequenting shark species but particularly the large and usually solitary oceanic whitetip.
 Divers report up to four sitings on a single dive.
-Please be cautious of this magnificent animal and never feed it.
-One diver writes that some of the sharks
+Please be cautious of these magnificent animals and never feed them.
+One diver writes that the oceanic whitetips

 "have a tendency to be very curious of divers and from time to time "bump" or "nose" divers, especially near the surface."